benbardev/benbardev.github.io/_posts/2023-05-14-cloud_learner.md

 ## Conclusion

-Using the script [here](https://github.com/benbardev/Cloud_Classifier/blob/main/src/cloud_classifier.ipynb), I took the trained model and deploy it for inferance using the cloud application platform [Heroku](https://www.heroku.com/).
+Using the script [here](https://github.com/benbardev/Cloud_Classifier/blob/main/src/cloud_classifier.ipynb), I took the trained model and deploy it for inference using the cloud application platform [Heroku](https://www.heroku.com/).
 Unfortunately, the free service they offered is no longer available but I may use Heroku again for a different project.
-This was interesting for me to take a project all the way to the deployment stage and have a little web applicaiton that could do something useful and test out my work.
+This was interesting for me to take a project all the way to the deployment stage and have a little web application that could do something useful and test out my work.

 This project had some challenges with finding useful data and relied on me to label some of it and check it.
-This was time consuming and my have some inaccuracies in my own cloud identification ability.
+This was time consuming and may have some inaccuracies in my own cloud identification ability.
 The final dataset was on the small side.
 The result is a model that can classify photos of clouds.